If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

-So shortly before reaching Hue, we decided on a small detour along the coast, which was MUCH BETTER.
+So shortly before reaching Hue, we decided on a small detour along the coast, which was much better.

 My advice to you?
 Try to avoid the highways and stick to the roads that run along the coast.
 They are much prettier.
 It will take a little longer, but it’s much more enjoyable this way!

 30 minutes before our arrival, it started pouring rain again, so we eventually arrived at our hotel in Hue soaking wet!
-We didn’t care, as we were lucky enough to experience the Hai Van Pass is good weather!
+We didn’t care, as we were lucky enough to experience the Hai Van Pass in good weather!

-We returned our motorbike, collected our backpacks and spent the rest of the evening relaxing in our hotel room.
+We returned our motorbike, collected our backpacks, and spent the rest of the evening relaxing in our hotel room.
 We needed some rest after this long and exciting day!